We Teach as We Were Taught

 Anyone who has studied backward design or read a book knows there is a bit more to it than this, but that is the gist.
 If you want to know more (suggested!) look at this Wikipedia entry (it has more emphasis on the beginning of the process, which I do not deny) and buy Understanding by Design by Grant Wiggins and Jay McTighe.

 So, why is this not how many teachers plan their units?
 First, we all go into teaching believing we know what to do.
 From the seats, it seems so obvious.
 We also teach as we were taught, so we can rattle off plenty of lessons in our chosen field.
 Adults also forget what we did not know before we knew it, and once we know it we think we always did.
 But, let’s face facts: Teaching is tough.
 After a few disruptions, a fire drill, a few kids missing for music lessons, an administrator dumping many more action items and skills on your lap that clear month to teach paragraphs is suddenly a minefield of distractions.
 Once you are overwhelmed, it becomes difficult to regroup.
 Instead, you play catch-up.
 You plug holes.
 And every year you think this is the year you’ll be on top of everything.

 Here are some examples of why things go awry:

 * Lessons should not be islands.
 In thinking about what they are going to teach tomorrow we often forget about the overall goal of a course.
-So, students might learn to write a lead sentence, but there is not context and the next lesson might not even be related to a paragraph.
+So, students might learn to write a lead sentence, but there is no context and the next lesson might not even be related to a paragraph.
 You don’t want to lose the thread.
 If you plan, every lesson, and ever unit, can build on the next.

 * Teachers have a hard time imaging the end product in a concrete way.
 Determining, with a rubric, exactly what “success looks like” should be a natural, but it’s really hard.
 As the targets set by schools change, what was once clear is now fuzzy.
 Once you do it, though, your entire unit falls seamlessly into place.